- CFA Exam

 - No penalties for incorrect answers 🙂

-FRM Part II Exam
+FRM Certification Exam – Part II

-- This part of the exam is a notch up then the Part I exam and focuses on market risk management, credit risk management, operational and integrated risk management, investment risk management and current issues in financial markets.
+- This part of the FRM certification exam is a notch up then the Part I exam and focuses on market risk management, credit risk management, operational and integrated risk management, investment risk management and current issues in financial markets.

-- The exam is again Multiple choice questions format and the exam taker has on an average 3 minutes per question.
+- The exam is again Multiple choice questions format and the exam taker has on an average of 3 minutes per question.

 - Questions are practical in nature, wherein the candidates are expected to behave as a risk manager and deal with risk management.